The Detroit Tigers (39-49) host the Toronto Blue Jays (49-41) at Comerica Park on Sunday with the three-game series all ...

 Since then the Tigers have missed the postseason and have often finished between second and fifth spot.
 This was evident as the Tigers finished the 2019 season in fifth spot with 47 wins, and while the 2020 season was only 60 games due to the COVID-19 pandemic, the Tigers finished with 23 wins placing them fifth in the American League Central for the second time in a row.

-If you are a fan of the Detroit Tigers, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Detroit Tigers have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Detroit Tigers, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Detroit Tigers have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the Detroit Tigers?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!